zhaoyao077/my-notes/CS-Self-Teaching/SICP/sicp-spring-2005.md

 # Structure And Interpretation Of Computer Programs

-> This lecture notes is about SICP in Spring 2005 by Hal Abelson and Gerald Jay Sussman.
+> This lecture notes is about SICP in Spring 2005 by Gerald Jay Sussman.

-## Lec1A
+## Lec1A Overview and Introduction to Lisp

 > 2023/4/23